Engee documentation

 Yes

-# Laminar flow upper Reynolds number limit — lower boundary of the transition zone between laminar and turbulent flow regimes
+# Laminar flow upper Reynolds number limit — the lower boundary of the transition zone between laminar and turbulent flow regimes

 Details